Learning low-rank latent mesoscale structures in networks

-The $k$-node subgraph that is induced by such a uniformly random $k$-path is guaranteed to be connected and can exhibit diverse connection patterns (see Figure~\ref{fig:subgraphs}), depending on the architecture of the original network.
-These $k$-node subgraphs are the mesoscale structures that we consider in the present paper.
-We study the connection patterns of such a random $k$-node subgraph by decomposing it as a weighted sum of more elementary subgraph patterns (possibly with continuous-valued edge weights), which we call \textit{latent motifs}.
+We study the connection patterns of {a} random $k$-node subgraph by decomposing it as a weighted sum of more elementary subgraph patterns (possibly with continuous-valued edge weights), which we call \textit{latent motifs} (see Figures \ref{fig:recons_illustration}\textbf{a1}--\textbf{a3}).
 To study mesoscale structures in networks, we investigate several questions.
-How many distinct latent motifs does one need to successfully approximate all such $k$-node subgraph patterns?
+How many distinct latent motifs does one need to successfully approximate all {of these} $k$-node subgraph patterns?
 What do they look like?
-How do these {latent motifs} differ for different networks?
+How do these latent motifs differ for different networks?